Ginny Welsch

 Legislative style

-Proactive sponsor of resolutions focused on public health initiatives, community safety, and arts funding.
+Proactive sponsor focused on public health initiatives and community welfare.

-- •Sponsored a resolution appropriating $563,908 to Meharry Medical College for health services.
+- •Supported a grant contract for Meharry Medical College to enhance public health services.

 Voting record